uwblueprint/project-read-backend/README.md

 1. Clone the repo
 2. Run `docker-compose up -d` in the project directory
 3. Copy `.env.example` as `.env` in `projectread/`
+4. Set up your local vault client by following the sections *Install the Vault Client* and *Point to our Vault server* in these [docs](https://www.notion.so/uwblueprintexecs/Secret-Management-2d5b59ef0987415e93ec951ce05bf03e#86337406f266493d990911901480f435)
-4. Pull secrets into .env by running
+5. Pull secrets into `.env` by running
     ```bash
     vault kv get -format=json kv/project-read | python update_secret_files.py
     ```
-4. Go to `localhost:8000` to make sure everything works
+6. Go to `localhost:8000` to make sure everything works

 When you're done, run `docker-compose down` to stop the containers.